-You have a bachelor's degree or higher, or in lieu of a degree, you have eight additional years of professional work experience.
+Candidates must have a bachelor's degree or higher or, in lieu of a degree, eight additional years of professional work experience.

-You must have completed 100 credits of broad-based, association management-related professional development, as defined by the exam content outline, within the last five years of the month in which you submit your application to be eligible to sit for the CAE examination.
-For example, an application submitted in September 2019 would have professional development completed between September 2014 through September 2019.
+Candidates must have completed 100 hours of broad-based, association management-related professional development, as defined by the exam content outline, within the last five years of the month in which they submit their application to be eligible to sit for the CAE examination.
+For example, an application submitted in September 2021 would have professional development completed between September 2016 through September 2021.

 - 15 CAE credits per earned college semester credit

 - 14 CAE credits per earned college trimester credit

 - 10 CAE credits per earned college quarter credit

 - A three-credit semester course would earn 45 CAE credits.

 - A two-credit quarter course would earn 20 CAE credits.

 A copy of a transcript and a course description must be submitted with the exam application.

 3. Preplanned in-depth group study of specific association management topic(s) with interaction among a minimum of three participants from three different organizations earn 1 CAE credit for each clock hour, up to a maximum of 20 credits per CAE application.